joj-macho/playground/README.md

+# Program
+The program `hello.py` does this and that

+## Description
-This is a summary of the program in the folder `hello world`.
+This is the description of the program

+## How it Works
+This is how the program works